 Veterans participate in a self-study curriculum with instructor-led feedback.

 - The purpose is to provide the necessary grounding in business fundamentals and to gather information for a business plan.
 This phase is three weeks.

-This nine-day residency exposes veterans to a broad training curriculum.
+This seven-day residency exposes veterans to a broad training curriculum.

 - Includes classroom discussions, guest lectures from successful entrepreneurs, and opportunities for experiential learning.